SruthinagaK/ThreatHunt-Lurker/Flag_0.md

 📊 [**Excel Sheet**](https://github.com/SruthinagaK/ThreatHunt-Lurker/blob/main/Flag%200.csv) This allows for further analysis and verification of the execution counts across devices.

 These artifacts provide visual and tabular confirmation of the suspicious activity on `michaelvm`, reinforcing its selection as the initial point of investigation in this threat hunt.

+The link to go back to the  [scenario](https://github.com/SruthinagaK/ThreatHunt-Lurker)